hyperledger/fabric/docs/source/build_network.rst

 the value of "a").
 The transaction causes the container to start.
-Also, all peers in a channel maintain an exact copy of the ledger which comprises the blockchain to store the immutable, sequenced record in blocks, as well as a state database to maintain current fabric state.
+Also, all peers in a channel maintain an exact copy of the ledger which comprises the blockchain to store the immutable, sequenced record in blocks, as well as a state database to maintain a snapshot of the current state.
 This includes those peers that do not have chaincode installed on them (like ``peer1.org1.example.com`` in the above example) .
 Finally, the chaincode is accessible after it is installed (like ``peer1.org2.example.com`` in the above example) because it